-OFC 134 Word Processing Software II (2-0)
+OFC 134 Word Processing Software II (2-0) 2 hrs.
 Introduces the features of the currently most popular word processing software programs to prepare business correspondence and reports.
 May be repeated up to a maximum of six credit hours utilizing a different software program for each unit of credit.
 Software programs introduced are different from those taught in OFC 133.
+Prerequisite: Keyboarding speed of 30 words per minute.